WeblateOrg/weblate/docs/api.rst

        The ``zipfile`` and ``docfile`` parameters are now accepted for VCS-less components, see :ref:`vcs-local`.

+    .. versionchanged:: 4.6

+       The cloned repositories are now automatically shared within a project using :ref:`internal-urls`.
+Use ``disable_autoshare`` to turn off this.

     Creates translation components in the given project.

     .. hint::